anwaldt/closed_captions/README.md

     - look  a file with ?o=
     - download as XML

-## Converting XML to .sub Files
+## The XML Files

 A caption element is defined by a couple
-of attributes, defining the time of occurence, spatial alignment and content:
+of attributes, defining the time of occurence, spatial alignment and content.
+When extracting captions from subtitles files, they need to be distinguished from spoken text.
+Usually, they can be identified by round brackets:

 ```xml
     <p begin="9936600006t" end="9955367505t" region="region_00" tts:extent="60.00% 5.33%"
     tts:origin="17.50% 84.62%" xml:id="subtitle479">( shouting indistinctly )</p>
 ```

-When extracting captions from subtitles files, they need to be distinguished from spoken text.
+## Converting XML to .sub Files

+The timestamps are need to bee rescaled by a heuristic value of 70000000 to be roughly correct:

     subtitle_reader_NETFLIX_TNG('TNG_S07E25.xml',70000000,'TNG_S07E25.sub')